-Kelsey is completed her final year of the Master of Science in Physical Therapy program at Queen’s University in 2017.
+Kelsey completed her Master of Science in Physical Therapy program at Queen’s University in 2017.
 Prior to her Master’s degree, she obtained a Bachelor of Science in Kinesiology also at Queen’s University.
 She is passionate about promoting health and physical activity in all individuals, and particularly enjoyed her extra-curricular involvement with programs for children and adults with cognitive, physical, and/or social barriers, including the Winter Adapted Games, Motionball, Revved Up, and Q-Jump.
 Kelsey has also enjoyed her experiences leading group exercise programs through her strength and conditioning internship with the Queen’s women’s soccer team, the Revved Up program, and the Cardiac Rehab program at Lennox and Addington County General Hospital.
 Throughout the winter months, Kelsey keeps busy with figure skating.
 She previously competed as a competitive ice dancer, and was the co-captain of the Queen’s Varsity Figure Skating team.
 She remains involved with the team through coaching and choreography to this day.

 Kelsey is a strong believer that exercise is medicine, and can be used to help ward off chronic disease and pain.
 She hopes that she can encourage others to engage in lifelong participation of physical activity!